caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 Since rewriting based on the existence of a file on disk is so common, there is also a [`try_files` directive](/docs/caddyfile/directives/try_files) which is a shortcut of the `file` matcher and a [`rewrite` handler](/docs/caddyfile/directives/rewrite).

+Upon matching, two new placeholders will be made available:

+- `{http.matchers.file.relative}` The root-relative path of the file.
+This is often useful when rewriting requests.
+- `{http.matchers.file.absolute}` The absolute path of the matched file.

 #### Examples:

 Match requests where the path is a file that exists.